-See Note 3 (General Partners and Other Related Parties) for a description of loan transfers by executed assignments to related mortgage funds.
+See Note 3 (General Partners and Other Related Parties) for a description of loan transfers by executed assignments to a related mortgage fund.

 Pursuant to California regulatory requirements borrower payments are deposited into a trust account established by RMC with an independent bank.
 Funds are disbursed to the partnership as collected which can range from same day for wire transfers and up to two weeks after deposit for checks.
 Borrower payments held in the trust account that are yet to be disbursed to the partnership are not included in the consolidated financial statements.
-At March 31, 2020, \$107,796 of borrower payments made by check, was on deposit in the trust account, all of which was disbursed to the partnership's account by April 15, 2020.
-At December 31, 2019, \$21,592 of borrower payments made by check, was on deposit in the trust account, all of which was disbursed to the partnership.
+At June 30, 2020, \$110,683 of borrower payments made by check, was on deposit in the trust account, all of which was disbursed to the partnership's account by July 23, 2020 when the they were recorded by the partnership.
+At December 31, 2019, \$21,592 of borrower payments made by check, was on deposit in the trust account.